nikitavoloboev/data/focusing/habits.md

 ![](https://i.imgur.com/Ro3KulJ.jpg)

 The 6 habits are an essential subset of more general [rules](rules.md) I want to follow in life.
-They are also displayed in my [Focus board](focusing.md).

 ## Habits described